 Adam Lippert is a sociologist and demographer interested in how social disadvantage impacts physical and mental health during key stages in the life course.
 He recently completed a dual-title PhD at the Pennsylvania State University.
 His dissertation investigates how combinations of life transitions experienced by adolescents entering adulthood coincide with mobility into and out of low-income neighborhoods, and how this mobility influences obesity.
-As a RWJF Health & Society Scholar, Adam plans to extend his research by developing more refined measures of the health environment and examining how multiple spatial territories simultaneously influence health.
-CV
+As a RWJF Health & Society Scholar, Adam is extending his research by developing more refined measures of the health environment and examining how multiple spatial territories simultaneously influence health.

 Selena Ortiz, PhD

 Selena Ortiz’s research integrates frame analysis to study how the public understands major social health issues and how public health can effectively address these health issues.
 She received her PhD in health policy and management from the University of California Los Angeles in 2013.
 Selena’s research examines how frames and values influence public opinion and support for health policies.
-As an RWJ fellow, Selena will examine how health care decision-making processes throughout the life course, including disease prevention and treatment-seeking behavior, are influenced by frames.
-More specifically, she will focus on mechanisms rooted within psychology and behavioral economics – cognitive dissonance and counterfactuals – which will allow for a more nuanced understanding of the extent to which frames, and the values embedded within, influence attitudes/beliefs, public discourse, support for health policies, population health behavior change efforts and the consumption of health services.
+As an RWJ fellow, Selena examines how health care decision-making processes throughout the life course, including disease prevention and treatment-seeking behavior, are influenced by frames.
+More specifically, she focuses on mechanisms rooted within psychology and behavioral economics – cognitive dissonance and counterfactuals – which allows for a more nuanced understanding of the extent to which frames, and the values embedded within, influence attitudes/beliefs, public discourse, support for health policies, population health behavior change efforts and the consumption of health services.

 Jessica Williams, PhD

 Jessica Williams is a health policy and health economics researcher whose research examines the role of workplace psychosocial factors in health and how aspects of the Medicare Part D benefit affects prescription drug non-adherence.
 She received a PhD from the Fielding School of Public Health at UCLA in the department of Health Policy and Management with a specialization in health economics.
-As a RWJF Health & Society Scholar, Jessica plans to expand her work in the area of occupational health by researching the implications of interventions to improve the physical and psychosocial work environment and to look at the impacts of the Affordable Care Act on the healthcare offerings of employers.
+As a RWJF Health & Society Scholar, Jessica has expanded her work in the area of occupational health by researching the implications of interventions to improve the physical and psychosocial work environment and looks at the impacts of the Affordable Care Act on the healthcare offerings of employers.

 2012 – 2014 Cohort